pravega/pravega/documentation/src/docs/pravega-concepts.md

 Transaction, the Event itself is appended to a Stream Segment of the Transaction.

-For example, a Stream has five Segments, when a Transaction is created on that Stream, conceptually that Transaction also has five Segments.
-When an Event is published into the Transaction, it is routed and assigned to the same numbered Segment similar to Stream (i.e., Event assigned to **Segment 3** in the Stream will be assigned to **Segment 3** in the Transaction).
-Once the Transaction is committed, all the Transaction Segments are automatically appended to their corresponding Segment in the Stream.
-If the Transaction is aborted, the Transaction, all its Segments and all the Events published into the Transaction are removed from Pravega.
+For example, a Stream has five Stream Segments, when a Transaction is created on that Stream, conceptually that Transaction also has five Stream Segments.
+When an Event is published into the Transaction, it is routed and assigned to the same numbered Stream Segment similar to Stream (i.e., Event assigned to Stream **Segment 3** in the Stream will be assigned to **Segment 3** in the Transaction).
+Once the Transaction is committed, all the Transaction Segments are automatically appended to their corresponding Stream Segment in the Stream.
+If the Transaction is aborted, the Transaction, all its Stream Segments and all the Events published into the Transaction are removed from Pravega.

 ![Transaction](img/trx.commit.new.png)